Flutter-Bounty-Hunters/flutter_test_goldens/doc/website/source/index.md

    which is painted to a single golden file.
  * **Widget Interaction States:** What does your widget look like when the user hovers over it?
 Or presses it?
 What does your animation look like at 10ms, 20ms, 30ms?
-   With `flutter_test_goldens`, you can paint a film strip that shows how your widget changes over time, and across user interactions.
+   With `flutter_test_goldens`, you can paint a Timeline that shows how your widget changes over time, and across user interactions.
  * **Focus and Semantic Bounds:** Widgets aren't just what you see, they're also what you don't see.
 Traditional Flutter goldens have no way of tracking and verifying invisible